Too Much Debt

 Like with a credit card, carrying a balance on loans is not free.
 Our government now spends about $200 billion every year just on interest payments, and we get nothing for it.
 Half of this money goes overseas to foreign countries that own our debt.
 These are the same countries who are our economic competitors.
 In order to keep this money flowing, we must answer to our creditors, as they control our finances.

 This is no way to run a country.
 Compromise must be found, revenue must go up, and spending must go down.
-Most importantly, the United States must find a way to sustain itself again, because living on foreign debt is more of a threat to American sovereignty than any terrorist plot.
+Most importantly, the United States must find a way to sustain itself again, because living on foreign debt may very well be the greatest threat to American sovereignty today.